s10th24b/HJSNS/README.md

 - [X] Make Bottom Navigation View (done at 21.04.04)
 - [X] Complete Comment System (done at 21.04.06)
 - [X] Complete Like System Using Transaction (done at 210.04.08)
+- [X] Set Comment and Like System along with Post (when post removed, comment and like should be removed too.) (done at 21.04.08)
 - [X] Add FloatingContextMenu to Implement Modify Operation in Post&Comment Using Firebase Transaction (done at 21.04.07)
 - [X] Add FloatingContextMenu to Implement Remove Operation in Post&Comment (done at 210.04.08)
 - [X] Introduce FireBase RealTime DB (done at 21.04.05)
+- [X] Add FireBase Authentication (done at 21.04.08)
+- [ ] Apply AuthInfo to Profile Information
-- [ ] Add SharedPreference for Profile Info
+- [ ] Add Administrator Account which can remove and modify all cards
-- [ ] Introduce FireBase Authentication in Profile Information
+- [ ]  ~Add SharedPreference for Profile Info (you shouldn't do this!)~
 - [ ] Add Realtime Service notice there's new message
 - [ ] Add FCM for new message
-- [ ] Set Comment and Like System along with Post (when post removed, comment and like should be removed too.)
 - [X] Automatically Scroll Up at Top of Items (done at 21.04.04)
 - [ ] Add File Uploading System
 - [ ] Add Observer Patterns such as Cards Badge